 Applications for full-time undergraduate midwifery courses are submitted through UCAS.
-Whether you can study part time is at the discretion of your institution, so arrange to discuss your circumstances with your chosen midwifery department before applying to see what's on offer for you.
+Whether you can study part time is at the discretion of your institution, so arrange to discuss your circumstances with your chosen midwifery department before applying to see what's on offer.

-From September 2020 all undergraduate and postgraduate midwifery, nursing and a number of other allied health profession students can access a £5,000 maintenance grant that doesn't need to be paid back.
+As of September 2020 all undergraduate and postgraduate midwifery, nursing and other allied health profession students have access to a £5,000 maintenance grant that doesn't need to be paid back.
 This could increase to £8,000 if you meet some additional criteria.
 To find out more take a look at gov.uk.

 Postgraduate midwifery conversion courses

 Studying an undergraduate midwifery degree isn't your only way into the profession.
 Many midwives begin their careers as nurses, and some will have studied a degree in an unrelated discipline.
 It's possible to become a midwife through postgraduate study.

 While postgraduate midwifery courses typically last three years full time, increasing to five to six years if taken part time, many universities will accept you onto an intensive midwife training course where you'll qualify in less than two years if you're already an NMC-registered nurse.